Utopia (British TV series): Reception

+After the outbreak of the COVID-19 pandemic, online conspiracy theorists drew parallels between the events of Utopia and the pandemic, believing COVID-19 to have been manufactured in a similar way to Utopias Russian flu.
+Kelly has stringently denied that the events of Utopia mirror reality, asserting it to be a work of fiction.
+He also said that he is unsure if he would make the show today, given changes to the social climate that have helped normalise conspiracy theories.

 Controversy

 UK media regulator Ofcom received 44 complaints about the television series including complaints about violence, offensive language and child actors being involved in scenes of adult content.
 Thirty-seven of the complaints related to a scene at the beginning of the third episode where a shooting takes place in a secondary school, a month after the Sandy Hook Elementary School shooting.

 In the second series, the use of real life events including the assassination of Airey Neave prompted criticism of the show by a number of people, including members of the Neave family.
 In response, Channel 4 issued a statement and said that the drama series is "entirely fictional" and "it is not [Channel 4's] intention to cause offence and Utopia does not suggest that any other real organization was responsible for the death of Airey Neave."

 Awards and nominations

 In 2014, the series was nominated for and won the International Emmy Award for best drama series.